-The Government has given a commitment to review the long-term affordability and sustainability of public service pensions.
+NHS Pensions - 2013/14 Tiered Employee Contributions Year Two of Three Introduction The Government has given a commitment to review the long-term affordability and sustainability of public service pensions.
 In a recent review of Public Service Pension Schemes, The Independent Public Service Pensions Commission, chaired by Lord Hutton, concluded that reform is needed.
-The Government accepted Lord Hutton's recommendations as a basis for consultation in due course with public sector workers and trade unions on long-term reform of pension arrangements.
-The Government has signaled a clear intention to introduce changes to public sector pension arrangements based on Lord Hutton's recommendations.
+The Government accepted Lord Hutton's recommendations as a basis for consultation in due course with public service workers, trade unions and other member representatives on long-term reform of pension arrangements.
 These changes are expected in 2015.
+Once further information becomes available about potential changes to the NHS Pension Scheme, a further communication will be issued.
 Ahead of this longer-term reform, the Commission made clear that there is a rationale for increasing pension scheme member contributions to ensure a fairer distribution of costs between taxpayers and members.

-The tiered employee contribution rates for 2012/13 are detailed in this factsheet.
-If there is to be any change to the rates shown in this factsheet, this will be updated and NHS employers informed.

-The revised contribution rates shown apply to Officers including Practice Staff, new joiners and to Practitioners (and non-GP Providers).

-The guidance is split into 3 parts and applies to members of both the 1995 Section and the 2008 Section of The NHS Pension Scheme (England & Wales).

-- 1. Officers and Practice Staff

-- 2. Practitioners and non-GP Providers

-- 3. Further guidance.
+This factsheet therefore sets out details of the contribution rates for members of the NHS Pension Scheme for the Scheme year 1 April 2013 to 31 March 2014.
+The rates shown are in respect of the second year of a three year review period.
+Please note that the 2013/2014 tiered contribution rates are subject to normal Parliamentary processes and approval.
+Important - The contribution rates shown in this factsheet are the latest rates provided by the Department of Health.
+The contribution rates shown apply to Officers including Practice Staff, new joiners and to Practitioners (and non-GP Providers).
+The guidance is split into 3 parts and applies to members of both the 1995 Section and the 2008 Section of The NHS Pension Scheme (England & Wales). - 1.
+Officers and Practice Staff - 2.
+Practitioners and non-GP Providers - 3.
+Further guidance.

-1. Officers and Practice Staff

-Officer Scheme members are salaried employees of a Trust, Foundation Trust, SHA, PCT, and Local Health Board (LHB) who are not GPs or non-GP Providers.
+1. Officers and Practice Staff Officer Scheme members are salaried employees of a Trust, Foundation Trust, SHA, PCT, NHS Commissioning Board and Local Health Board (LHB) who are not GPs or non-GP Providers.
 Practice Staff Scheme members are salaried employees of a GP Practice, OOHP, or APMS Contractor who are not GPs or non-GP Providers.
 (GP Registrars are regarded as Officer Scheme members).